kncramer/retinal-disease-image-classification/README.md

 <center><img src='./images/28_right.jpg' width = '300'></center>
 <br>

-* ***Pathological Myopia*** - When a patient's vision is short sighted enough that the back of the eye experiences degenerative changes.
+* ***Pathological Myopia*** - When a patient's vision is nearsighted enough that the back of the eye experiences degenerative changes.
 While untreatable, these retinal changes mean the patient is at higher risk for events like retinal detachments and they may want more frequent retinal monitoring.

 <center><img src='./images/401_right.jpg' width = '300'></center>
 <br>

-The annual eye exam is the forefront way to screen for these conditions and many others.
+The annual eye exam is the first and foremost way to screen for these conditions and many others.
 The historical method is for an optometrist or ophthalmologist to perform a dilated fundus exam where they dilate the pupil and physically look at the back of the eye.
 The increasingly preferred method is to take a photo of the retina with a fundus photography camera.
-They are not available in all practices, but if available they provide the doctor a more detailed look at the retina where they can focus and zoom on areas of interest and they can compare images year to year.
+They are not available in all practices, but if available they provide the doctor with a more detailed look at the retina where they can focus and zoom on areas of interest and they can compare images year to year.

 ---
 ## [Image Analysis](./code/01-eda.ipynb)